smcqueen-95/node-express/README.md

-# Server-side Development with NodeJS, Express and MongoDB
+# Server-side Development with NodeJS, Express

 This project was done in my Coursera Specialization Course